plus3it/terraform-aws-codecommit-flow-ci/README.md

-The `buildspec` variable object is a string that can be either a relative path in the repository to the buildspec file (e.g. `buildspec.yaml`), or a complete multi-line buildspec definition.
-The default is a multi-line buildspec that contains no commands and so actually does nothing.
+The `buildspec` variable object is a string that can be either a relative path in the repository to the buildspec file (e.g. `buildspec.yaml`), or a complete multi-line string buildspec specification.

+The default is the file `buildspec.yaml`, which would need to be present in the root of your CodeCommit repository.
+If the file is missing, the job will simply error.

+To use a multi-line string as a buildspec, see the example below.
+This specification contains no commands and so actually does nothing:

 ```hcl
 buildspec = <<-BUILDSPEC